ThisUserIsSuperCool/CleanPLTrainer/readme.md

 3. Files always stay at correct place.
 Easy to find them when you need them.

 ## Overview
-Catgorization of code:

 **Lightning**:

 there are three main parts of lightning that we need to consider:
-- data lightning module:
+- data lightning module: prepare dataset, dataloader, statistical data...
-- lightning module:
+- lightning module: optimization, model, evaluation...
-- trainer:
+- trainer: training settings (devices, log frequency...)... (passing args is all you need)

+**My Trainer**:

+For my trainer, I categorize the code to three kinds to ensure strict and clear hierachy:
+- Basic code: code about the structure.
+Provide fundimental code for easy-to-use trainer.
+- Task-specific code: task-specific evaluations and metrics.
+- Method-specific code: losses, models.